-The Data Commons Graph aggregates data from many different data sources into a single knowledge graph.
-Data Commons is based on the data model used by schema.org, for more information see our guide to the data model.
+The Data Commons Graph aggregates data from many different data sources into a single database.
+Data Commons is based on the data model used by schema.org; for more information, see the guide to the data model.

-Our APIs can be roughly grouped into the following:
+The endpoints can be roughly grouped into four categories.

-Local Node Exploration: Given a node (or set of nodes), explore the graph around those node(s).
+Local Node Exploration: Given a set of nodes, explore the graph around those nodes.

-Domain specific APIs: These are groups of APIs, specific to particular domains, E.g., places, statistics.
+Domain specific APIs: These are groups of APIs, specific to particular domains.

 Graph Query/SPARQL: Given a subgraph where some of the nodes are variables, retrieve possible matches.
 This corresponds to a subset of the graph query language SPARQL.

 Utilities: These are Python notebook specific APIs for helping with Pandas DataFrames, etc.

 Most of the provided endpoints take references to nodes and properties as arguments.
 Every

 to pass nodes as arguments to API calls.